Vehmloewff/shineup/README.md

 # shineup

-An easy and flexibile css-in-js implementation for [Svelte](https://svelte.dev).
+A simple and flexible css-in-js implementation for [Svelte](https://svelte.dev).

 ## Installation